Sign up for a Crew

-Theatre majors planning on completing a Senior Thesis in Performance (acting, design, directing, dramaturgy, playwriting, solo performance) are required to complete a pre-production crew assignment and a backstage crew assignment prior to their final semester; to be in the strongest position for the thesis, ideally these assignments are completed during the junior year.
+Theatre majors planning on completing a Senior Thesis in Performance (acting, design, directing, dramaturgy, playwriting, solo performance, stage and production management) are required to complete a pre-production crew assignment and a backstage crew assignment prior to their final semester; to be in the strongest position for the thesis, ideally these assignments are completed during the junior year.
 Crew requirements are typically fulfilled in two different areas, e.g. one in lighting and one in wardrobe.
 Design and assistant design positions may also be considered for fulfillment of crew requirements if a substantial amount of production work is involved.
 All crew members participate in strike after the production closes.
 Please contact Production Manager Mike Banta with any questions.

 Pre-production crew positions include: